dashingsoft/pyarmor/docs/platforms.rst

 from remote server automatically.
 Refer to `The Others Prebuilt Libraries For PyArmor`_.

+Since v6.2.0, :ref:`super mode` is introduced, it uses the extension module ``pytransform`` directly.
+All the prebuilt extension files list in the table `The Prebuilt Extensions For Super Mode`_

 For all the latest platforms, refer to https://github.com/dashingsoft/pyarmor-core/blob/master/platforms/index.json